ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 ## Built-in browser validation

 There is already a web standard for [client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation), which is virtually effortless to use with Superforms.
-For more advanced cases, you can use a Zod schema or the Superforms validation object for a complete client-side validation.
+For more advanced cases, you can use a Zod schema or the Superforms validation object, for a complete realtime client-side validation.

 ## Usage